samharre/trivia-api/backend/README.md

 - General:
   - Fetches a list of questions paginated in groups of 10.
   - Request Arguments: (optional) `page: int`
-  - Returns: A dictionary containg categories, current category, total questions and a list with all questions paginated in groups of 10.
+  - Returns: A dictionary containg categories, current category, total of questions, success value, and a list with all questions paginated in groups of 10.
 Include a request argument to choose a page number, starting from 1.
 - Sample: `curl http://127.0.0.1:5000/questions`

 ```